xStarbound/xStarbound/README.md

 - [Dump IDs to log](https://steamcommunity.com/sharedfiles/filedetails/?id=3333016442&searchtext=) ([GitHub](https://github.com/bongus-jive/dump-ids)) — Fully supported by xStarbound as of v3.1.5r1.
 - [Enhanced Storage Cumulative Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3432475751) — fully supported by xStarbound.
 - [Enterable Fore Block](https://steamcommunity.com/sharedfiles/filedetails/?id=3025026792) — fully supported by xStarbound.
-- [FezzedTech](https://steamcommunity.com/sharedfiles/filedetails/?id=2962923060) ([GitHub](https://github.com/fezzedone/FezzedTech)) — requires xStarbound for full functionality, but also supports StarExtensions (with reduced functionality) and is compatible with stock Starbound.
-Is _not_ compatible with OpenStarbound.
+- [FezzedTech](https://steamcommunity.com/sharedfiles/filedetails/?id=2962923060) ([GitHub](https://github.com/fezzedone/FezzedTech)) — requires xStarbound for full functionality, but also supports OpenStarbound and StarExtensions (with reduced functionality) and is compatible with stock Starbound.
-- [Infiniter Inventory](https://steamcommunity.com/sharedfiles/filedetails/?id=3514830972) ([GitHub](https://github.com/bongus-jive/infiniter-inventory)) — supported by xStarbound as of xSB v3.7.3; everything but the «shift-click to Infiniter Inventory» feature is supported.
-Note that since the mod's Quickbar entry is not supported by Quickbar Mini (and hence does nothing), you must bind and use the keybind to open the Infiniter Inventory.
+- [Infiniter Inventory](https://steamcommunity.com/sharedfiles/filedetails/?id=3514830972) ([GitHub](https://github.com/bongus-jive/infiniter-inventory)) — supported by xStarbound as of xSB v3.7.3; all features are supported as of xSB v3.7.4.
+Note that since the mod's Quickbar entry is not supported by Quickbar Mini (and hence does nothing), you must bind and use either of the keybinds to open the Infiniter Inventory.
 - [LR's Storage Dimension](https://steamcommunity.com/sharedfiles/filedetails/?id=3432253227) — automatic recipe detection is fully supported by xStarbound.
 - [Matter Manipulator Keybinds](https://steamcommunity.com/sharedfiles/filedetails/?id=3266061335) ([GitHub](https://github.com/bongus-jive/mm-keybinds/tree/main)) — fully supported by xStarbound as of v3.1.6.
 - [Minecraft UI Sounds](https://steamcommunity.com/sharedfiles/filedetails/?id=3412449426) — should be supported by xStarbound; report any issues.